JirawitchJang/JirawitchJang/README.md

 ## Experience

 **RPA Developer Intern**
- - CH.
-Radiators Company Limited
+ - CH.RADIATORS COMPANY LIMITED ( April 2025 -  June 2025 )

+    - Developed process workflows for GUI-based pallet warehouse purchasing systems according to business requirements.
-    - Designed RPA workflows to automate data processing and improve data utilization across the organization.
+    - Creating workflow using WinActor to automate tasks such as data downloading, data transformation, and data preparation for use.
-    - Developed GUI applications for product data delivery and tracking within the factory.
+    - Debugged and maintained workflows, including process data and customer data, to support the Purchasing Department.

 ## Soft Skills
 - Communication Skills : Clear communication with both technical and non-technical stakeholders.